m0n01d/ucf-bootcamp-ng-intro/intro/README.md

 `UserService` is a custom service injected into (required by) `bazComponent`

 `$http` that is injected into our `UserService` is a built-in service that is injected into `UserService`

+Services are singletons

+they are created once and passed around to wherever they are required

+* if you look into the docs on Services, youll see that there are 3 "services"

+  * `.factory`
+  * `.service`
+  * `.provider`

+`.factory` injects the `return` value from the function `.service` injects an instance of the function `.provider` ?